Keeping Your Heart Healthy

-Replacing unhealthy fats in your diet, i.e. saturated and trans fats, with good fats can reduce your blood cholesterol and lower your risk of coronary artery disease.
+Replacing unhealthy fats in your diet, such as saturated and trans fats, with good fats can reduce your blood cholesterol and lower your risk of coronary artery disease.
 Just remember moderation, as all types of fat are high in calories.

 Fiber is Your Friend

 A diet high in soluble fiber, the kind found in whole grains, fruits and vegetables, can help lower your cholesterol, reduce your risk of heart disease and improve your digestive health.

 Skip the Salt